 The Sound of Music Tours: Although the locals may not be impressed, The Sound of Music is definitely my favorite Musical of all time!
 I actually have it on VHS.
 Whether you are a fan or not, I highly recommend this beautiful and factual tour.
 I love learning and I love beautiful hills.
 Salzburg is where the real Trapp family lived.
 It is awesome to literally walk in their footsteps with the guided tours.
 The hilllllls are aliiiive with the soouund of muuuuusiiic!

-You can find all tour information by clicking HERE.
 You will find many tour options including bus tours, bicycle tours, and walking tours.
 Look through the different options before going to Salzburg Austria on the Salzburg.info website before booking a tour, so you can choose which is most interesting and convenient for your trip!

 Have you ever been to Salzburg?
 Tell us about your experiences!